 Duke barked 40+ times per hour at window triggers, pulled so hard on walks his owner had bruised hands, and had zero recall reliability outside the house.
 His owner had tried a bark collar (worked for 3 days, then Duke learned to bark through it), a front-clip harness (reduced pulling by maybe 20%), and treat-based recall (worked indoors only).

-After 10 days of the 3-in-1 protocol (3 sessions per day, 5 minutes each): barking dropped to 5-8 incidents per hour, walks became manageable with one hand on the leash, and recall hit approximately 80% reliability in the backyard with moderate distractions.
+After 10 days of the 3-in-1 protocol (3 sessions per day, 5 minutes each): barking dropped to 5 to 8 incidents per hour, walks became manageable with one hand on the leash, and recall hit approximately 80% reliability in the backyard with moderate distractions.
 At 4 weeks, his owner reported the first full evening of quiet in 2 years.

 Your Weekly Routine